NoiseByNorthwest/php-spx/README.md

 Then add `extension=spx.so` to your *php.ini*, or in a dedicated *spx.ini* file created within the include directory.
 You may also want to override [default SPX configuration](#configuration) to be able to profile a web request, with [this one](#private-environment) for example for a local development environment.

+### ZTS PHP (multi-thread)

+ZTS PHP is supported, with these extra limitations:
+- a little overhead (theorically unnoticeable in most cases) is added when SPX is loaded, even if it is not enabled.
+- Ctrl-C a CLI script will not make the possible profiling session to be properly finished.
+- segfaults are more likely than for NTS PHP.
+In this regard, avoid more than ever mixing SPX with other instrumenting extensions (debuggers, profilers...).

+Also, consider ZTS PHP support as still being in beta.

 ### Linux, PHP-FPM & I/O stats